protimroy/protimroy.github.io/pages/index.md

 ---
 slug: /
 title: Protim Roy
 description: Welcome to the home page of Protim Roy.
 I am a computer scientist / software developer with a MSc.
-My projects are documented in my blogs.
+My projects and content are documented in my blogs.
 allow_html: true
 template: page.html
 ---